drink-this/drink-this-backend/README.md

 <!-- logo here -->
 <!-- badges here -->
 <!-- badges for last commit, commit activity, state of the build, dependencies up to date -->
 Drink This provides cocktail recommendations using a memory-based approach to collaborative filtering.
 We use the PyCall gem to import key Python libraries into our Rails app, including `numpy`, `pandas`, and `sklearn`.
 This allows us, for example, to calculate similarity among users in our application with sci-kit learn's `euclidean_distance` method and to use pandas DataFrames to manipulate data as we pass it through our recommendation engine.
-The recommendation model takes a users ratings history into account, identifies the closest 15% of users, then makes a recommendation to the requester based on what similar users who have rated highly in the past.
+The recommendation model takes a user's rating history into account, identifies the closest 15% of users, then makes a recommendation to the requester based on what similar users who have rated highly in the past.

 Check out our [Wiki](https://github.com/drink-this/drink-this-backend/wiki) for more info.
 <!-- features, example of the ML code, link to demo vid, link to wiki homepage -->